-Other symbols or logos which individual units, departments or programs have used in the past to identify themselves may be used on these publications.
-Logos/symbols should not be used as the primary focal point, however.
-Do not combine these logos/symbols with the official university logo.
+Use of symbols or logos which individual units, departments or programs have used in the past to identify themselves is discouraged.
+Do not combine other logos/symbols with the official university logo.
 The development of new logos/symbols to identify your specific unit or area is discouraged.
-Please use the official university logo or wordmark along with your unit’s name.
+Please use the official university logo or word mark along with your unit’s name.

 In addition, an affirmative action statement is to be used, either as:

 The University of Wisconsin-River Falls is committed to creating an educational community which enhances student awareness and appreciation of diverse ethnicities and cultures and which actively supports tolerance, civility and respect for the rights and sensibilities of each person without regard to economic status, ethnic background, political views, sexual orientation, or other personal characteristics or beliefs.
 Awareness of and sensitivity to diverse ethnic and cultural heritages are especially sought in applicants.

 (used for employment vacancy notices) (used with the paragraph below)

 UW-River Falls is an equal opportunity, affirmative action employer subject to all state and federal regulations pertaining to non-discrimination based upon sex, sexual orientation, race, color, national origin, religion, disability, marital status, age, arrest and/or conviction record, veteran status, and membership in the national guard, state defense force, or any other reserve component of the military forces of the United States or the State of Wisconsin.
 All persons, especially women, persons of color, and the disabled are encouraged to apply.
 Employment is subject to federal laws that require verification of your identity and legal right to work in the United States as required by the Immigration Reform and Control Act.